faisalmemon/ios-crash-dump-analysis-book/examples/leak_agent_ios/leakagent_crash_explanation.md

 The `LeakAgent`\index{command!LeakAgent} program is provided by Apple as part of its memory diagnostics\index{memory!diagnostics} tools.
 It is used in Xcode Instruments\index{Xcode!Instruments}.

-Here is an Crash Report where it has crashed, truncated for ease of demonstration:
+Here is a Crash Report where it has crashed, truncated for ease of demonstration:

 ```
 Incident Identifier: 11ED1987-1BC9-4F44-900C-AD07EE6F7E26